gunjandatta/gunjandatta.github.io/bs/components/button.md

 <script src="https://rawgit.com/gunjandatta/sprest-bs/master/wc/dist/gd-sprest-bs.js"></script>
 <script type="text/javascript">
-    // Wait for the document to be loaded document.addEventListener("load", function() {
+    // Wait for the window to be loaded window.addEventListener("load", function() {
         // See if a button exists
         var btn = document.querySelector("#btn");
         if(btn) {